 Put yourself on a financial diet

-You don’t always need to do without completely — think of some creative solutions.
-For instance, if you normally have a couple of takeaways per week, consider cutting down to just one treat and cook cheaper, healthier meals at home the rest of the time – or if you’re feeling cheeky, suggest having a catchup with parents or friends and invite yourself round for tea at their house once in a while — not too often though — they might catch on :-).
+For instance, if you normally have a couple of takeaways per week, cut down to just one and cook cheaper, healthier meals at home the rest of the time.
+Better still, suggest a catch up with parents or friends and invite yourself round for tea at their house once in a while — not too often though — they might catch on :-).